Deskflow 1.25.0.75

 • The GUI application deskflow

-• The Client application deskflow-client
+• The Core application deskflow-core

 • Documentation if doxygen was found on your system

-• Tests that will be run as part of the build process.
+• Tests that will be run as part of the build process

 Configuration

-Deskflow supports the following build options
+Deskflow supports the following CMake options:

 Option Description Default Value Additional requirements